Store

 2. Make sure your carry-on has wheels for ease of movement.
 Do not get a backpack for a carry-on.
 All carry-on baggage should be light.
 Any excess weight should be in your checked baggage.

-3. Travel during the time when you are the freshest.
+3. Travel when you are the freshest.

 5. Have your travel companion drop you off at the terminal while the car is parked or returned.

-Try to avoid red eye flights.
+Try to avoid red-eye flights.
 Your circadian cycle may be altered.

 Print out the boarding pass ahead of time with the seat assignment on it.